iiferedon/Omegle-Grabber-Webhook-for-Discord/README.md

 Omegle IP Geolocation information displayed through the developer console and through a discord channel.
 It is very simple to use, and can be customized to your liking.
 Created in JavaScript designed to run on chromium browsers.

+I haven't seen anyone implement it with discord so I did. :)

 <p align="right">(<a href="#top">back to top</a>)</p>